 Literature recognizes as a distinctive feature of the IAS-IFRS the 'principles-based' approach (Carmona & Trombetta, 2009).
-The issuance of generic accounting standards gives the opportunity to manage reported revenues and costs leading managers to consider earnings management purposes.
-Studies on financial and non-financial firms have proved earnings management purposes of income smoothing, signaling and capital management.
+The publication of generic accounting standards gives a scope to manage

 According to literature (Francis et al., 2016), the aforementioned purposes are realized through various practices generally attributable to real and accrual earnings management practices.
+The first are management actions that deviate from normal business practices with a direct impact on both P&L and current cash flows, while accruals-based earnings management reflects transactions that affect P&L and future cash-flow although cash has not currently changed hands.

-Taking into account literature on accruals-earnings management in the non-financial industry, studies follow the Jones model (1991) adopting an aggregated approach that considers the total amount of accruals.
+Taking into account literature on accrualsearnings management in the non-financial sector, studies follow the Jones model (1991) adopting an aggregated approach that considers the total amount of accruals.
 These studies have excluded financial firms from their sample due to the specific characteristics and the highly regulated nature of the banking industry.

-On the contrary, banking literature has essentially adopted a specific approach focusing on loan loss provisions since they are the most relevant accrual and the discretionary component attached to them is rather relevant.
-Against this backdrop, this paper primarily intends to deepen which earnings management purposes is the most relevant in the banking industry.
+On the contrary, banking literature has essentially adopted a specific approach focusing on loan loss provisions since they are the most relevant accrual and the discretionary component attached to them is particularly relevant.
+Against this backdrop, this paper primarily intends to explore which earnings management purposes is the most relevant in the banking industry.

 Banks operate in a very highly regulated environment, where authorities have set up a range of devices, under the umbrella of regulation and supervision, in an attempt to control risk-taking incentives.
 Banking regulation and supervision is the most prominent institutional factor that affects accounting estimations of banks.
-Few scholars have examined the relationship between earnings management and banking regulation and supervision, essentially by means of indexes from the "Bank Regulation and Supervision Survey" developed by the World Bank.
+Few scholars have the relationship between nt and banking regulat examined earnings management regulation and supervision, especially by means of indexes from the Bank Regulation and Supervision Survey developed by the World Bank.

-The other purpose of this study is to investigate if banking regulation and supervision instruments reduce management accounting discretion, using indexes not yet applied by previous research.
+The other purpose of this study is to investigate whether banking regulation and supervision instruments reduce management accounting discretion, using indexes not yet applied by previous research.

-The empirical model considers as the dependent variable the loan loss provisions out of total assets; the independent variables are aimed at separating the discretionary and non-discretionary component of the dependent variable.
+empirical model considers as the The dependent variable the loan loss provisions out of total assets; the independent variables are aimed at separating the discretionary and non-discretionary component of the dependent variable.
 Detecting whether bank managers use discretion to manage earnings is based on the empirical model developed by Curcio and Hasan (2015).
-It is hypothesized that the most prominent determinant of loan loss provisions is associable to credit risk related components, expected to be more significant during the last economic downturn; as to earnings management purposes, loan loss provisions should be significantly positively related to earnings and one-year-ahead changes in earnings while on the contrary banks should have little incentives to manipulate capital via loan loss provisions, so that a nonsignificant relationship between provisions and capital is expected.
+It is hypothesized that the most prominent determinant of loan loss provisions is attributable to credit risk related components, expected to be more significant during the last economic downturn; as to earnings management purposes, loan loss provisions should be significantly positively related to earnings and one-year-ahead changes in earnings while on the contrary banks should have little incentive to manipulate capital via loan loss provisions, so that a non-significant relationship between provisions and capital is expected.

+To sum up, bank regulation and supervision tools are supposed to be effective instruments for reducing banks' management accounting discretion.
 By examining a sample of 156 European banks for the period 2006-2016, a panel data OLS regression with fixed effects has been run, showing as a critical non-discretionary explanatory variable the level of non-performing loans.
 Evidence supports the income smoothing and signaling hypothesis.
-The interaction between banking regulation and supervision explanatory variables and earnings management purposes demonstrates that banks are less likely to be involved in earnings management objectives if banking regulation and supervision regime are stricter.
+The interaction between banking regulation and supervision explanatory variables and earnings management purposes demonstrates that banks are less likely to be involved in earnings management objectives if banking regulation and the supervision regime is stricter.